dhanarajappu456/dhanarajappu456/README.md

 From cross-platform mobile apps to distributed backend infrastructure — I work across the full stack with a deep focus on **microservice architecture, AI/ML integration, and DevOps at scale**.
 On the side, I'm a competitive programmer who treats algorithmic challenges the way athletes treat training: relentlessly.

-Currently targeting **Meta · Amazon** and other top-tier engineering orgs.
+Currently targeting **Google · Microsoft .
+Meta · Amazon .** and other top-tier engineering orgs.

 ---